SA: Respondent Does NOT Serve Payment Schedule within Time after receipt of s17(2) Notice

 - Give notice of intention to suspend work.

 If the claimant is paid the full amount claimed by the due date for payment, the payment process under the Act is complete.

 If payment has not been made, the claimant having fulfilled the pre-adjudication notification requirements of the Act may now prepare the adjudication application.

 To be successful in adjudication, the claimant still needs to satisfy the adjudicator of certain key components of its claim, including:

 - The payment claim and s17(2) notice were served on the respondent at its normal place of business or otherwise as specified in any contract and within the time requirements of the Act;

 - There was a construction contract in existence between the parties for work in the State of South Australia;

 - Work was performed under the contract which remains unpaid;

 - The rate at which the work is to be remunerated and how the total amount claimed is calculated.

-Please move to the next step on the SA flowchart" being "Claimant has 15 business days after the 5 business days from receipt of s.17(2) notice has expired to prepare & serve Adjudication Application".
+Please move to the next step on the SA flowchart" being "Claimant has 15 business days after the 5 business days from expiry of Adjudication Notice [s.17(2)] to prepare & serve Adjudication Application".